m3g33/blue-mtheme/README.md

 ## License

-The theme itself is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
+The theme itself as well as this fork are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
 This means that if you change the theme and re-distribute it, you *must* retain the copyright notice header and license it under the same CC-BY-SA license.
 This